Ralph Cicerone Fellowship

 Qualified graduate students will meet the following requirements:

-• holding an undergraduate degree in atmospheric science or a related Earth system science, such as one of the other geosciences (chemistry, engineering, environmental science, mathematics, meteorology, or physics) and currently actively pursuing a graduate degree in atmospheric or related Earth system science.
+- holding an undergraduate degree in chemistry, atmospheric science, or a related Earth system science, such as one of the other geosciences (chemistry, engineering, environmental science, mathematics, meteorology, or physics) and currently actively pursuing a graduate degree in atmospheric chemistry, atmospheric science, or a related Earth system science.

 Background:

-The Atmospheric Chemistry Observations & Modeling Laboratory (ACOM) at NSF NCAR is pleased to announce the second annual Ralph Cicerone Fellowship in Earth System Science.
+The Atmospheric Chemistry Observations & Modeling Laboratory (ACOM) at NSF NCAR is pleased to continue the Ralph Cicerone Fellowship in Earth system science.
 Dr. Cicerone was highly respected for both his research on atmospheric chemistry and for his influential leadership on related policy issues.
 He made important contributions to our understanding of the sources of greenhouse gases — particularly methane and nitrous oxide — and of the ozone layer and how human activities affect it.
 ACOM’s mission is to advance understanding and predictive capability of atmospheric composition and related processes, and to provide intellectual leadership and facility support to the wider community.
 This fellowship, in honor of Dr. Cicerone, provides an excellent opportunity to spend time working on a thesis, or final-project equivalent, with guidance from NSF NCAR scientists and engineers.

 Dr. Cicerone’s research and policy contributions have been recognized with major awards.
 These include the Franklin Institute’s Bower Award for Achievement in Science in 1999, the 2002 American Geophysical Union Roger Revelle Medal, and the World Cultural Council’s Albert Einstein World Award of Science in 2004.
 Dr. Cicerone passed away in 2016.